SouLadyBug/visual-wetlandbirds-2.0/visual-wetlandbirds/README.md

 This repository is the cleaned research-codebase derived from three supplied analysis scripts.
 The source scripts contain data-quality analysis, crop-based CNN benchmarking, cross-validation, OOF predictions, McNemar/Holm-Bonferroni testing, and full-frame Faster R-CNN detection.

-**Important:** the project report was not present among the three files available in the supplied workspace, so report-to-code consistency has not been asserted here.
-Add the report before making claims that depend on its exact wording, tables, or references.

 ## Research focus